-Your baby is really starting to resemble a little human being.
+Your baby is really starting to look like a little human being.
 Their face finally looks like one, with everything in place.
-Their head is still very large, much bigger than the rest of their body, but they can still turn it.
-Their body has lots of muscles and can wave their arms and legs, though not coordinated.
-In the abdomen, an over-sized liver is forming red blood cells.
-Their brain continues to form with nerve cells multiplying exponentially to establish the different neural circuits.
+Their head is still very large, much bigger than the rest of their body, but they can now turn it.
+Their body has lots of muscles and they will soon be waving their arms and legs, though not coordinated.
+In their abdomen, an over-sized liver is forming many of their red blood cells.

-You were jumping for joy over the pregnancy half an hour ago and now you are worried to death?
+You may have been jumping for joy over your pregnancy half an hour ago and then suddenly seemed worried.
 Yes, the mood swings during the first trimester can be quite impressive.
-If you have been suffering badly from mood swings or feeling unwell, there is good news for you.
-That will soon be over.
+If you have been suffering from mood swings or feeling unwell, this will likely soon resolve, talk to your healthcare professional if this persists.
 In the second trimester, which is just about to start, hormone levels become more balanced again.
-That’s when most mums experience a feeling of calmer wellbeing.
+That’s when most mums start feeling calmer.